wqhuang-ustc/HA-elasticsearch/README.md

 ## Kubernetes dashboard
 A Kubernetes dashboard will be deployed into the cluster first to provide a web-based UI for this Kubernetes clusters.
 It allows users to manage applications running in the cluster and troubleshoot them, as well as manage the cluster itself.
-To install the Dashboard, execute following command:
+To install the Dashboard, execute the following command:
 ```
 kubectl apply -f k8s-dashboard/k8s-dashboard.yaml
 kubectl apply -f dashboard-adminuser.yaml